Connect with us

 That was his 13th appearance of the season as he formed a formidable engine room partnership with Matt Garvey and has continued his development this term despite Irish’s struggles.

-An ankle ligament problem kept him sidelined for most of last year but director of rugby Brian Smith offered him a two-year deal this week and tipped him to be vying Launchbury for international honours in the near future.
+An ankle ligament problem kept him sidelined for most of last year but director of Brian Smith offered him a two-year deal this week and tipped him to be vying Launchbury for international honours in the near future.

 And Low admits forwards coach Delaney must take most of the credit.